Climate Adaptation is Key to Our Survival

 Thankfully, funding institutions like the Green Climate Fund, the Adaptation Fund, the Global Environmental Facility, etc., exist to help developing countries efficiently build resilience and help address the widening inequalities from climate change effects.

-These funds can help governments gradually transition to a low-carbon economy, uptake of more renewable energy infrastructure, expand nature-based solutions, and applying the principles of Build Back Better to those communities struggling to recover after significant disasters.
+These funds can help governments gradually transition to a low-carbon economy, uptake more renewable energy infrastructure, expand nature-based solutions, and apply the principles of Build Back Better to those communities struggling to recover after significant disasters.

 Inclusion of Local knowledge in climate adaptation initiatives.

-The article also points out that including local knowledge and locally-led initiative should be considered in climate adaptation strategies.
+The article also points out that climate adaptation strategies should include local knowledge and locally-led initiatives.

-Several studies attest to the benefits and advantage when local knowledge is recognized and implemented in a community that includes a greater sense of ownership in the community, community cohesion, and quicker recovery from disasters because workforce and resources are readily available in the area.
+Several studies attest to the benefits and advantages of recognizing and implementing local knowledge in a community.
+These include a greater sense of ownership, community cohesion, and quicker recovery from disasters because the workforce and resources are readily available in the area.

-These studies also point out the role of improved government policies, especially those that integrate climate change response to the long-term sustainability and success of climate adaptation initiatives.
+These studies also point out the role of improved government policies, especially those that integrate climate change response, in ensuring the long-term sustainability and success of climate adaptation initiatives.

-Consultation with the community and giving stakeholders a voice in the decision-making process and good climate change response policies work hand in hand in the long-term success of any climate adaptation action that a community choose.
+Consultation with the community, giving stakeholders a voice in the decision-making process, and good climate change response policies work together to ensure the long-term success of any climate adaptation action that a community chooses.

 McCarthy, J. (2021, February 5).
 What is Climate Adaptation and Why Is It Key to Our Survival.
 Global Citizen.
 Retrieved from https://www.globalcitizen.org/en/content/what-is-climate-adaptation